 12. Check your receipt

-Sometimes a sale price may not have been registered or you were rang up for the wrong item.
+Sometimes a sale price may not have been registered or the cashier rang you up for the wrong item.
 Make sure you get price adjustments before you leave the store.

 13. Watch out for end caps